rebecavalverde/help-docs/docs/en/edu/google-classroom/intro.md

 ## The same experience than Docs or Slides, but with music notation

 [Create assignments with Flat](/help/en/education/google-classroom/create-music-notation-assignment.html) just like you would create assignments with Docs or Slides.
-You have the exact same features and experience.
+You have the same features and experience.
 You can either let your students create a new document, share them a template that will make copies, or live-collaboration with your complete group on a single music score.

 ![Create an assignment Flat](/help/assets/img/edu/editor-new-assignment.png)